 NY court asked to determine if chimp is legally a person

-That's what attorney Steven Wise will try to persuade a state appeals court in Manhattan on Thursday.
+That's what attorney Steven Wise will try to persuade a New York appeals court in Manhattan on Thursday.
 Wise, who represents the Florida-based Nonhuman Rights Project animal advocacy group, plans to argue that two chimps named Tommy and Kiko should be freed from cages to live in an outdoor sanctuary.

 Add your comments below